AfzalivE/MI-Chat/README.md

 - Android-async-http (latest version from source): https://github.com/loopj/android-async-http
 - Crouton (needs Android support v4 library, latest version from source): https://github.com/keyboardsurfer/Crouton
-- SlidingMenu (needs Android support v4 library, latest version from source): https://github.com/jfeinstein10/SlidingMenu -- We will use ActionBarSherlock with this so in SlidingFragmentActivity.java, extend SherlockFragmentActivity instead of FragmentActivity
+- SlidingMenu (needs Android support v4 library, latest version from source): https://github.com/jfeinstein10/SlidingMenu
+- We use ActionBarSherlock with this so in SlidingFragmentActivity.java, extend SherlockFragmentActivity instead of FragmentActivity
 - ActionBarSherlock (needs Android support v4 library, latest version from source): https://github.com/JakeWharton/ActionBarSherlock

 **Make sure the version of android-support-v4 is the same for all libraries**